-'''

-env var name() = nonempty string()

-'''
+env\var\name() = nonempty\string()

-A string containing valid characters on the specific OS for environment variable names using file:native_name_encoding() encoding.
-Null characters (integer value zero) are not allowed.
-On Unix, = characters are not allowed.
-On Windows, a = character is only allowed as the very first character in the string.
+A string containing valid characters on the specific OS for environment variable names using file:native\name\encoding() encoding.
+Note that specifically null characters (integer value zero) and \$= characters are not allowed.
+However, note that not all invalid characters necessarily will cause the primitiv operations to fail, but may instead produce invalid results.

-'''

-env var value() = string()
+env\var\value() = string()

-'''

-A string containing valid characters on the specific OS for environment variable values using file:native_name_encoding() encoding.
-Null characters (integer value zero) are not allowed.
+A string containing valid characters on the specific OS for environment variable values using file:native\name\encoding() encoding.
+Note that specifically null characters (integer value zero) are not allowed.
+However, note that not all invalid characters necessarily will cause the primitiv operations to fail, but may instead produce invalid results.

-'''

-env var name value() = nonempty string()

-'''
+env\var\name\value() = nonempty\string()

-Assuming that environment variables has been correctly set, a strings containing valid characters on the specific OS for environment variable names and values using file:native_name_encoding() encoding.
-The first = characters appearing in the string separates environment variable name (on the left) from environment variable value (on the right).
+Assuming that environment variables has been correctly set, a strings containing valid characters on the specific OS for environment variable names and values using file:native\name\encoding() encoding.
+The first \$= characters appearing in the string separates environment variable name (on the left) from environment variable value (on the right).

-'''

-os command() = atom() | io lib:chars()
+os\command() = atom() | io\lib:chars()

-'''

-All characters needs to be valid characters on the specific OS using file:native_name_encoding() encoding.
-Null characters (integer value zero) are not allowed.
+All characters needs to be valid characters on the specific OS using file:native\name\encoding() encoding.
+Note that specifically null characters (integer value zero) are not allowed.
+However, note that not all invalid characters not necessarily will cause os: cmd/1 to fail, but may instead produce invalid results.

-'''

-os_command_opts() = \#\{\max_size => integer() >= 0 \mid infinity\}
+os\command\opts() = #{max\size => integer() >= 0 | infinity}

 Options for os:cmd/2

-'''